Pediatric Hospital Care Priority Setting

 Aubrey Sozer is the Interim Interprofessional Education Specialist for Paediatric Medicine, Respiratory Medicine & Infectious Diseases at the Hospital for Sick Children where she has worked since 2014.
 She completed her ungraduate studies at Johns Hopkins School of Nursing and is currently completing her Masters at the Universy of Toronto.

-Dana is the project coordinator for the Pediatric Hospital Care PSP and the network manager for PIRN.
-Dana has a strong passion for patient engagement in research stemming from her personal experiences living with a rare disease and participate in a number of patient advisory groups.
-Dana has led multiple clinical projects including qualitaitve studies and clinical trials.
+Carol is the project coordinator for the Pediatric Hospital Care PSP and the network manager for PIRN.
+Carol has 10 year of experience leading multiple clinical projects including multi-centre qualitative studies and multi-centre clinical drug trials.

 Noel is a Registered Nurse and Interim Quality and Clinical Practice Leader for Paediatric Medicine at the Hospital for Sick Children.
 As one of the Clinical Representatives on the Steering Group, Noel brings clinical experience and knowledge from her Master of Nursing in Leadership in Health Care Policy and Education degree to the group.